 Chapter 1 of Book III of Dorotheus appears to be almost wholly a medieval insertion.
-In that chapter, the hyleg is referred to as the governor of the nativity and the releaser.
-The alcocoden is referred to as the governor of the releaser.
+In that chapter, the control is referred to as the governor of the nativity and the releaser.
+The governor is referred to as the governor of the releaser.
 An example chart is given (from 4th century CE) in which the Sun is control but the directions are taken from the Ascendant (see opening quote of this article).
 Therefore, somewhat strangely, the Sun is releaser but the releasing is from the Ascendant in this chapter.

-Dorotheus looks to the hyleg as being the most significant planet in terms of signifying health and life in general.
+Dorotheus looks to the control as being the most significant planet in terms of signifying health and life in general.
 In his timing technique, the planets that become its time lord (distributors) show significant events and developments in the general course of life.

-Dorotheus suggests that death happens when either the bound lord of the directed Ascendant (distributor) is malefic, or a malefic makes an exact aspect to a degree inside that bound, without benefic intervention.
+Dorotheus suggests that death happens when either the bound lord of the directed control (distributor of Ascendant) is malefic, or a malefic makes an exact aspect to a degree inside that bound, without benefic intervention.
 A benefic can intervene by making an exact aspect to a degree inside that bound.
 Note that Dorotheus directs by ascensional times rather than true primary directions.